zegster/program-translation-techniques/p0/README.md

 ```
 	user@host~/p0 $: ./P0 [file]
 ```
-1. where file is an optional argument.
+1. Where file is an optional argument.
 2. If the file argument is not given, the program reads data from the keyboard as a device (15%).
 3. If the argument is given, the program reads data file file.sp2020. (note that file is any name and the extension is implicit).
 4. Programs improperly implementing file name or executable will not be graded.